 Aasvogel has a reputation for innovative waste management solutions and we strive to maximise the inherent value of your recyclable waste and control any disposal costs, professionally and responsibly.

 Over the years, Aasvogel has invested heavily in a modern fleet of collection vehicles, along with a waste transfer and recycling centre, the objective of which is to increase recycling levels and minimise the impact on the environment.
-At present, we are proud of our total recycling rates which are at 95% of all waste that is diverted away from landfill.
+At present, we are proud of our total recycling rates.

 Why we all should be reducing waste that is sent to landfill